timho1047/poi/docs/eval.md

 The following LLMs are trained with 64 effective batch size, 1e-5 learning rate, 8 epochs with early stopping, lora rank 16, lora alpha 32, lora dropout 0.1, 4-bit quantization if not specified.
+The test models are trained using the processed dataset from the original paper. `Test Accuracy` is the main column we care about.

 ## New RQVAE